 The Dividend Allowance charges the first £2,000 of dividends received at 0% regardless of your other income.
 It is important that you do not miss out on this allowance if you have not already received dividend income of at least £2,000.
 For total dividends above £2,000, the rates of tax are 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.

-When bringing forward a bonus or dividend you must also consider the impact that doing so would have on your personal allowance, tax credit and child benefit claims.
+When bringing forward a bonus or dividend you must also consider the impact that doing so would have on your personal allowance, tax credit and child benefit claims and Student Loan repayments.

-If your employer pays for the private fuel used in your company car you can avoid the fuel benefit charge for 2020/21 if you repay your employer in full for all of the private fuel before 6 July 2021.
-It may be a worthwhile exercise for you to calculate the amount that you will need to repay to your employer as you may find that the amount to repay is much less than the tax charge on the benefit in kind.
-The fuel benefit calculation has increased significantly over the last few years and will continue to increase next year.
+If your employer pays for the private fuel used in your company car you can avoid the fuel benefit charge for 2021/22 if you repay your employer in full for all of the private fuel before 6 July 2022.
+It may be a worthwhile exercise for you to calculate the amount that you will need to repay to your employer as you may find that the amount to repay is much less than the tax charge arising on the benefit in kind.

-Additionally, you may wish to consider changing your company car to an electric car or a car with lower carbon dioxide emissions to save tax, or giving up your company car altogether and using your own vehicle for business travel and claiming a tax free mileage allowance from your employer instead.
+Additionally, you may wish to consider changing your company car to an electric car or a car with lower carbon dioxide emissions, for example a hybrid car, as this can save tax.
+You may also wish to consider giving up your company car altogether and using your own vehicle for business travel and claiming a tax free mileage allowance from your employer instead.
 The calculation of the car benefit changed from 6 April 2020 depending on whether the car was registered before or after 6 April 2020.
 Additionally, diesel cars attract a 4% supplement unless they are RDE2 compliant.

 Pension contributions made on behalf of directors and employees are a tax efficient means of extracting profits from the company.
 Unlike personal pension contributions, employer contributions are not limited to 100% of earnings.
 It is important to consider the Annual Allowance and to calculate any carried-forward relief when deciding upon the level of pension contribution that your employer should make.
 Further information is included in the section “Personal pension contributions to reduce tax” in the Individuals section below.